iTzAlver/NewSegmentation/README.md

     pip install newsegmentation -r requirements.txt

-If any error ocurred, try installing the requirements before the installation:
+If any error occurred, try installing the requirements before the installation:

     numpy
     matplotlib